-3. Be sure to include a specific statement hat you are recommending Rebecca Moon for the Professional level SpEd-EL, additionement.
+3. Be sure to include a specific statement hat, ou are recommending Rebecca Moon for the Professional level SpEd-E, addressment.

-If, in your professional judgment, and idant are snot demonstrate the skills or dispositions or you do not wish to recommend this SpEd-EE participant for the SpEd-EE endorsement, please notify the set in writing.
+If, in your professional judgment, the didate of the set of demonstrate the skills or dispositions or you do not wish to recommend this SpEd-EE participant for the SpEd-EE endorsement, please notify the set in writing.

-Warm regards, USBE SpEd-EE Team
+Warm regards, USBE SpEd-EE Tea